BNasmith/PTForsyth/PTFWorkofChrist.md

 God.
 It would seem to destroy the totality of the race, or (to employ another word even more useful) the solidarity of the race.
-That would seem to be the effect ; and it is such a serious effect, for this reason : that it affects the universality of Christ's work.
+That would seem to be the effect; and it is such a serious effect, for this reason: that it affects the universality of Christ's work.
 Whatever affects the universality of Christ's work cuts the ground from under aggressive Christianity,